wallacegibbon/remix-application-jokes-demo/README.md

 ## Deployment

-Make sure to deploy the output of `remix build`
+Make sure to deploy the output of `remix build`.

 - `build/`
 - `public/build/`